-Tillie Olsen (1912-2007) did not produce much work in her lifetime, but what she did made a great impact on many.
+Tillie Olsen (January 14, 1912 – January 1, 2007) was an American author of fiction and nonfiction whose body of work was small but nonetheless left an impact.
 Born in Nebraska, Olsen did not do well in school and left to work so she could support her parents and six siblings.
 Her parents were Russian Jewish immigrants and their socialist views and activism added much to Olsen’s childhood and influenced her later life.

 Olson started writing her first novel, Yonnondio, at the age of 19 while sick with tuberculosis; she found out she was also pregnant.
 She published the first three chapters as a short story called The Iron Throat in The Partisan Review, which lead to Olsen signing with Random House and she went to work in Los Angeles.
 She could not stand being away from her daughter and in 1937 with her novel unfinished, she went back home.
 She was married in 1944 and had two more daughters.Olsen worked odd jobs to support her husband and children whom were her top priority.